 A. Purpose statement.
 As a seaside resort, North Wildwood's economic health is inextricably tied to the beach and ocean.
 Recognizing the special nature and economic opportunities presented by these elements, the Oceanside Conservation Zone was created to allow for unique and imaginative development and uses while protecting and preserving the precious environmental resources in this area.
 Regulations for the Oceanside Conservation Zone reinforce the City's policy to ensure the continued unobstructed view from the Boardwalk to the beach and ocean, to ensure continued use of these resources for the City's residents and visitors, and to ensure the vitality of the beach as a natural resource.
 The regulations established for the Oceanside Conservation Zone are those of the City of North Wildwood.
 While such regulations were designed to conform with NJDEP CAFRA and the NJDEP Coastal Zone Management (CZM) Rules, they do not substitute for CAFRA, the CZM, or any other law, code, rule or regulation established by any state or federal agency.
 All development within the Oceanside Conservation Zone shall comply with such laws, codes, rules and regulations as applicable.

-B. All structures and uses in the Oceanside Conservation Zone shall be considered conditional structures and uses and shall be subject to approval by the Planning or Zoning Board of Adjustment, as the case may be.
+B. All structures and uses in the Oceanside Conservation Zone shall be considered conditional structures and uses and shall be subject to approval by the Planning Board.

 C. Conditionally permitted principal and accessory structures and uses: